erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 **Status:** 30 bugs found so far.
 ---
 ---
-## How Bitcoinfuzz works with different languages?
+## How does Bitcoinfuzz works with different languages?

 - Compile with instrumentation (if possible)